Once a year we eat ice cream for breakfast for one life changing reason. Kids get cancer too, but they are still kids.

-We honor all children who have fought or who are fighting a battle with cancer, because kids get cancer too.
-To join in, post a selfie of yourself enjoying ice cream for breakfast on February 18 to one of our social media platforms and tag #kidsgetcancertoo.
+To join in, post a selfie of yourself enjoying ice cream for breakfast on February 18 to our Facebook Page and tag #kidsgetcancertoo.

 Join the party!
 EVERYONE is invited!